mongodb/docs/source/includes/list-table-pa-suggested-indexes-response.rst

        API request.

    * - ``shapes[n].inefficiencyScore``
-     - long
+     - number
-     - The average number of documents read for every document returned by the query.
+     - Average number of documents read for every document returned by the query.
 For more information, see :ref:`Understanding the Query Inefficiency Score <query-inefficiency-score>`.

    * - ``shapes[n].namespace``
      - string
-     - The namespace searched by the queries in this shape.
+     - Namespace searched by the queries in this shape.

    * - ``shapes[n].operations``
      - array of documents